Mechanical Calculators

 Modern Odhner

-A later model of Odhner pin-wheel calculator, probably from the 1960s, has the same layout as the older model at the top of this page but with a more modern design.
+A later model of Odhner pin-wheel calculator, from the 1950s-1960s, has the same layout as the older model shown at the top of this page but with a more modern design.

-Kevin Odhner (yes, related to the inventor) has a fascinating history of Odhner mechanical calculators at http://mywebpages.comcast.net/wtodhner/
+Kevin Odhner (yes, related to the inventor) has an excellent site with a fascinating history of Odhner mechanical calculators at http://odhner.com/kevin/wtodhner/.

 For further information on performing the basic arithmetic operations see Operating a Pinwheel Calculator in the "Collecting Calculators" section of this site.

-The Odhner machine here has the classic arrangement of the pin-wheel calculator.
-Variations are shown on the modern Facit models (which use keys for setting, for increased speed).
+The Odhner machine shown above has the classic arrangement of the pin-wheel calculator.
+A variation is shown on the later Facit models which use keys for setting, for increased speed:

 Facit CI-13